Our Team

 Amy Miller

-Amy Miller (she/her/hers) is currently from the St. Louis, Missouri area.
-She attended John A. Logan College (JALC) and graduated with a certificate in Interpreting in 1993.
+Amy Miller (she/her) graduated with a certificate in Interpreting in 1993.
 She became RID certified (CI/CT) and went on to earn an Associate’s in Interpreting (JALC), a Bachelor’s in Workforce Education and Development (Southern Illinois University at Carbondale), and a Master’s in Mental Health Counseling (Capella University).

 SMoss.jpg